A stop-limit order is an instruction to place a buy or sell limit order when the client-specified stop price is hit.

 Clients can set the order's Time-in-force.
 If the order is not filled in full, the unfilled portion will be cancelled automatically by the system.
 If the order fails to be executed due to risk management or other reasons, the order status will update to "failed," and the system will not continue to place the order.

-If the order reaches the trigger condition during the continuous trading session, the system will automatically submit the order to the clearing broker.
-The stop-limit order will not be triggered if the trigger condition is met outside the continuous trading session.
+If the order reaches the trigger condition during the preset trading period, the system will automatically submit the order to the clearing broker.
+The stop-limit order will not be triggered if the trigger condition is met outside the preset trading period.

 5.1 After the stop-limit order is triggered, there is no guarantee that the order will be successfully placed.
 Reasons such as insufficient buying power and positions will cause a failure to place the order.